victoresende19/Earthquakes/README.md

 # earthquakes
 This repository aims to create a seismological observatory consuming USGS API data using python.
-The idea of this project is to collect seismological earthquake data above 3.5 degrees on the Richter scale from the period from 01/01/1970 to 2022.
 All the technical explanation about the process of creating this solution is on the PDF file that is in Portuguese.

 <p align="center">
   <img src="https://news.northwestern.edu/assets/Images/2015/yoshimoto638__FitMaxWzk3MCw2NTBd.jpg" />